herecomesfed/mars-rover/README.md

 ### Project Bootstrapper

-I used Vite ad bootstrapper, it helped me to have a nice and organised directory without too much effort.
+I used Vite as bootstrapper, it helped me to have a nice and organised directory without too much effort.
 It also gave me a ready to use local dev environment, bundling and polyfilling

 ### How to use on your device